Andrew Sandoval: Reissue work

-As a reissue compiler, Sandoval has worked on releases by such artists as the Beach Boys, Bee Gees, the Kinks, the Monkees, the Band, Elvis Costello, Big Star, Chris Bell, Jan & Dean, the Cyrkle, Left Banke, Love, Pretty Things, Elton John, the Troggs, Wayne Fontana and the Mindbenders, P.F.
+As a reissue compiler, Sandoval has worked on releases by such artists as the Beach Boys, Bee Gees, the Kinks, the Monkees, the Band, Elvis Costello, Big Star, Chris Bell, Jan & Dean, the Cyrkle, Left Banke, Love, The Pretty Things, Elton John, the Troggs, Wayne Fontana and the Mindbenders, P.F.
 Sloan, the Everly Brothers, Manfred Mann, Three Dog Night, the Zombies, Gene Clark, Tom Jones, the Grass Roots, Roger McGuinn, the Hollies, Blues Magoos, the Beau Brummels, Gary Lewis & the Playboys, Herman's Hermits, Dion DiMucci, the Turtles, Tommy James & the Shondells, Harry Nilsson and the Easybeats.

 His compilations Come to the Sunshine: Soft Pop Nuggets from the WEA Vaults and Hallucinations: Psychedelic Pop Nuggets from the WEA Vaults were released by Rhino Handmade in 2004.
 A more extensive Nuggets collection compiled and annotated by Sandoval, Where the Action Is!
 Los Angeles Nuggets 1965–1968 (a 4-disc boxset), was released by Rhino on September 22, 2009.
 The set was nominated for a Grammy Award on December 1, 2010, as best historical album.

 Author

 Sandoval wrote the 2005 book The Monkees: The Day-by-Day Story of the 60s TV Pop Sensation.
 Mojo magazine said this work was, "...
 The only Monkees book you need…Essential reading and a poignant primer in how the template was set for today's shooting stars…as close as you'll get to the official word…an engaging document of one of the '60s most important phenomena.”

 His second official book, The Bee Gees Day-By-Day Story: 1945–1972 (ISBN 978-0-943249-08-7) was published in June 2012.

+In 2021, Andrew Sandoval launched his own publishing imprint - Beatland Books - to revise and publish and updated version of his Monkees book under the shortened title The Monkees: The Day-by-Day Story.

+Sandoval also served as editor and publisher of Micky Dolenz's 2023 book I’m Told I Had A Good Time: The Micky Dolenz Archives, Vol. 1 and Joe Russo's The Monkees - Smoke-Filled Dreams: The Unseen Archive of Joe Russo (2024).